Overview

 Glass of Thrones Trail

-Fans of Game of Thrones can follow a six‑stop stained‑glass trail that weaves through the Quarter, each window depicting iconic scenes from the series.
-The trail is free and self‑guided, with QR codes linking to audio commentary.
+Fans of Game of Thrones can follow a six-stop stained-glass trail woven throughout the Quarter.
+Each window depicts iconic scenes from the series, blending the show’s aesthetic with Belfast’s glassmaking heritage.
+The trail is free and self-guided, with QR codes providing audio commentary at each stop.

 Practical Information